Qovery

 1. Generate Your Qovery API Token (if not using OAuth)

-Go to [console.qovery.com](https://console.qovery.com) Click on the settings icon in your organization Go to **API Tokens** section Click "Generate Token" and copy it<Warning>
+Go to [console.qovery.com](https://console.qovery.com) Click on your organization name in the top left, then go to the **Settings** tab Go to **API Tokens** section Click "Generate Token" and copy it<Warning>

 Save this token securely.
 You won't be able to see it again!